The Mary Ann Vs. Ginger Debate: Why Does Dawn Wells Always Win?

 Dawn Wells as Mary Ann on 'Gilligan's Island' (1964-67).
 Source: IMDB, Wikimedia Commons

 In fact, it's not just a lot of viewers who prefer Mary Ann -- it's most of them.
-In poll after poll online, you'll find Mary Ann besting Ginger as the fan favorite of the two unattached lady castaways, often by a wide margin.
+In poll after poll online, you'll find Mary Ann besting Ginger as the more appealing of the two unattached lady castaways, often by a wide margin.

 Both actresses were beautiful -- but Mary Ann always wins.
 Why is that?